Zach McKinstry Player Props: Tigers vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.6 K/9, the second-best in MLB.

-- The Blue Jays' 3.90 team ERA ranks ninth among all league pitching staffs.
+- The Blue Jays have a 3.88 team ERA that ranks ninth among all league pitching staffs.

-- Blue Jays pitchers combine to give up 116 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs given up (116 total, 1.3 per game).

-- Manoah starts for the first time this season for the Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.